Revised June 2020.

-(b) a Member fails to maintain any qualifications for Membership described in Section 2.2 of these Bylaws;
+(b) a Member fails to maintain any qualifications for his or her applicable class of membership as described in Section 2.2 of these Bylaws;

 (c) the Member resigns by delivering a written resignation to the chair of the Board of the Association or the CEO, in which case such resignation shall be effective on the date specified in the resignation and the Member is responsible for all fees payable up to and including the date of resignation;

 (d) the Member is expelled in accordance with Section.
 3.4 below or its membership is otherwise terminated in accordance with the Articles or Bylaws;

 (f) the Member fails to pay membership dues to the Association within six (6) months after receiving written notice of Members dues being payable; or

 (g) the Association is liquidated or dissolved under the Act.